 Perhaps most importantly, mobile devices play a crucial role in salvaging a trip when things don’t go as planned.
 Travelers can quickly manage travel disruptions with up-to-the-minute updates about flight cancellations, delays, and airport gate changes delivered through travel management company and carrier apps.
 And as we witnessed when helping to repatriate tens of thousands of travelers due to flight cancellations and travel restrictions earlier this year, their mobile phones became a valuable lifeline during that period, allowing them to call or chat with our travel counselors and get help finding an alternative way back home.

-Instead of travelers trying to find out the answer to “What do I do if my flight is cancelled?“, they have the option to chat with our travel counselors through the Amex GBT Mobile app or the Messages app on iPhone or iPad devices via Apple Business Chat.
+Travelers have the option to chat with our travel counselors through the Amex GBT Mobile app or the Messages app on iPhone or iPad devices via Apple Business Chat.
 When there’s an emergency, companies enrolled in our Expert Care™ duty of care solution also can send travelers push notifications through Amex GBT Mobile.

 Fostering contactless experiences and transactions